Wang Wang and Fu Ni

-Wang Wang (born 31 August 2005) and Fu Ni (born 23 August 2006) are a pair of giant pandas who lived at the Adelaide Zoo from 2008 until 2024.
-Born at the Wolong Giant Panda Research Centre in China, the pair relocated to Adelaide Zoo in Adelaide, South Australia, on 29 November 2009.
-Wang Wang and Fu Ni were on loan for ten years for $1 million annually as part of a giant panda breeding program, but have not bred after more than five unsuccessful attempts by the zoo.
-Fu Ni has experienced many false pregnancies, which are difficult to distinguish from actual pregnancies.
-The loan has been described as an instance of "panda diplomacy" between Australia and China.
+Wang Wang (网网 (Wǎng Wǎng, Net Net); born 31 August 2005) and Fu Ni (福妮 (Fú Nī, Lucky Girl); born 23 August 2006) are a pair of giant pandas who lived at Adelaide Zoo from 2009 to 2024.
+Born at Wolong National Nature Reserve in China, the pair relocated to Adelaide Zoo in Adelaide, South Australia, in 2009, making them the only giant pandas who lived in the Southern Hemisphere.
+Wang Wang and Fu Ni were on loan for ten years for $1 million annually as part of a giant panda breeding program, but did not breed after more than five unsuccessful attempts by the zoo.
+Fu Ni has experienced many false pregnancies, which were difficult to distinguish from actual pregnancies.
+The loan has been described as an instance of panda diplomacy between Australia and China.

-On 24 November 2019, the state government of South Australia signed a deal to extend the pandas' stay in Adelaide for five more years.
-On 15 November 2024, Wang Wang and Fu Ni returned to China following the expiration of their contract with Adelaide Zoo.
+In 2019, the Government of South Australia signed a deal to extend the pandas' stay in Adelaide for five more years.
+Wang Wang and Fu Ni returned to China on 15 November 2024 following the expiration of their contract with Adelaide Zoo.
 Two new pandas, Xing Qiu and Yi Lan, arrived at the zoo in December 2024 following a new deal between Australia and China.

 Etymology

 Fu Ni (福妮) means "lucky girl" and Wang Wang (网网) means "net net".
 According to Chinese ambassador Zhang Junsai, the name reflects their hopes that "the lucky girl will fall into the net of love" and have a baby.
-Wang Wang was given his name whilst in China.
+Wang Wang was given his name while in China.
 In 2009, Mandarin speakers emailed an Adelaide television station arguing that the name was pronounced "wong wong"; this pronunciation is favoured by the Adelaide Chinese community.